pthom/hello_imgui/src/hello_imgui/doc_api.md

 // `ChangeWindowSize(const ScreenSize &windowSize)`: sets the window size
 // (useful if you want to change the window size during execution) void ChangeWindowSize(const ScreenSize &windowSize);

+// `UseWindowFullMonitorWorkArea()`: sets the window size to the monitor work area
+// (useful if you want to change the window size during execution) void UseWindowFullMonitorWorkArea();

 ```